jessonfoo/p002/week_4/6_technical_blog.md

 ## Learning Objectives
 - Research a public ruby method and identify a scenario it could be used in
-- Explain how to use the method based on the scenario
+- Explain how to use an existing ruby method

 ## Purpose